dansitorus/HDB-Analysis/README.md

 - Visualization
 Four maps were generated to visualize the evolution of resale prices across different locations in Singapore over time.
 This dataset is now optimized for detailed analysis and visualization, providing a solid foundation for exploring trends in HDB resale prices and is shown below.

+# Exploratory Analysis
+## Line Plot of Resale Market and GDP
+- The graph below shows the trend and increase in HDB resale prices and GDP per capita of Singapore over the years.
+- A correlation can be seen as both graphs are on an upward trend

+## Bar plot of Flats sold by Flat Type and Average price of HDB Models
+- The average price of types HDB models can be seen below with Type S2 being the most expensive model.
+The different layout or corner units can often fetch an increased price and investors or buyers should evaluate the differences before making any decsions.
+- From the graph below, different kinds of number of HDB flat models sold can be seen and is ranked by popularity.
+4 room and 3 room flats are in the most demand over the years.

+## Map Plot from 1990-2024